Minime998/obsidian-vault/uni-notes/CC102-criminal-justice/midterm-notes.md

 ## Quiz 1:

+A constitution servers:
-A constitution servers to limit the power of government.
+to limit the power of government.

+Provincial governments handles:
-provincial governments handles the enforcement of criminal law and admin of justice
+the enforcement of criminal law and admin of justice.

-The inclusion of freedom of rights in the constitution have the effects of: judges have the power to review the constitionality of laws passed by the government
+The inclusion of freedom of rights in the constitution have the effects of: judges have the power to review the constituonality of laws passed by the government.

+The purpose of the criminal justice system is to: maintain justice, control crime and prevent crime

+Charter rights are limited by:
+Section 1